-- The requirements for the PER demand and generation of renewable energy were first introduced in 2015.
-As an alternative to these two criteria, evidence for the PHI Low Energy Building Standard can be provided in a transitional phase by proving compliance with the requirement for the non-renewable primary energy demand (PE) of QP ≤ 120 kWh/(m2a).
+- The basis is the maximum of the two alternative Passive House criteria for the cooling demand.
+The Passive House criterion for the cooling load does not apply.
+The criterion applicable for the respective building is automatically calculated in the PHPP and displayed in the worksheet "Verification". - The requirements for the PER demand and generation of renewable energy were first introduced in 2015.
+As an alternative to these two criteria, evidence for the PHI Low Energy Building Standard can be provided in a transitional phase by proving compliance with the requirement for the non-renewable primary energy demand (PE) of $Q_P \le 120 \text{ kWh/(m}^2 a)$ .
 The desired verification method can be selected in the PHPP worksheet "Verification".
 The primary energy factor profile 1 in the PHPP should be used by default unless the PHI has specified other national values. - Energy for heating, cooling, dehumidification, DHW, lighting, auxiliary electricity and electrical appliances is included.
 The limit value applies for residential buildings and typical educational and administrative buildings.
 In case of uses deviating from these, if an extremely high electricity demand occurs then the limit value can also be exceeded after consultation with the Passive House Institute.
 Evidence of efficient use of electrical energy for all relevant devices and systems is necessary for this with the exception of existing devices which have already been owned by the user previously and for which an improvement of the electrical efficiency by means of upgrading or renewal would prove uneconomical over the lifecycle. - Renewable energy generation plants which are not spatially connected to the building may also be taken into account (except for biomass use, waste-to-energy plants, and geothermal energy): only new systems may be included (i.e. systems which did not start operation before the beginning of construction of the building) which are owned by the building owner or the (long-term) users (first-time acquisition).